Sudan Tribune: Plural news and views on Sudan

 According to officials who visited the oil field last week, production at five previously suspended oilfields is expected to reach 80,000 bpd after maintenance work is completed by the end of the year.

-South Sudan government, which stopped negotiations with France’s Total over development of blocks B1 and B2, is expected to choose a new partner by the end of December, the minister told Reuters.
+South Sudan government, which stopped negotiations with France’s Total over the development of blocks B1 and B2, is expected to choose a new partner by the end of December, the minister told Reuters.

 South Sudan got the lion’s share of the oil when it split from Sudan in July 2011, but it’s only export route is through Sudan, giving Khartoum leverage and leading to ongoing pricing disputes.